 Army ROTC Summer Training

-The Cadet Summer Training Basic Camp (CIET) is the premier leadership program of its kind in the United States.
+The Cadet Summer Training Basic Camp is a 31 day introductory training event for entry level Military Science ROTC cadets.
 An intense four-week introduction to Army life and leadership training of the Reserve Officers' Training Corps, the aim of the course is to motivate and qualify Cadets for entry into the Senior ROTC program.

 Basic Camp, is designed for college students, typically between their sophomore and junior years.
-Upon successful completion of the course, graduates can take part in ROTC at their college as a third-year student in the four-year program.
+Upon successful completion of the course, graduates will have been familiarized with customs, brief tactics training, and overall leadership development as ROTC cadets that will set them up for success as advanced level Army cadets.

 While attending Basic Camp at Fort Knox, Kentucky., Cadets gain an experience that runs the gamut of Army life and the responsibilities of being an officer.
-The course instills confidence and decision-making abilities to become a leader, in the Army and in life.
+The course includes events such as; confidence obstacle courses, marksmanship training, and Chemical Biological Radiological and Nuclear (CBRN) training.

 The four weeks of Basic Camp are mentally grueling and physically taxing.
 But the reward of graduation and meeting ROTC standards is the opportunity to enroll in the world's greatest leadership program and to receive college tuition assistance.